dariusk/NaNoGenMo/README.md

 The source code does not have to be licensed in a particular way, so long as you share it.
 The code itself does not need to be on Github, either.
 I'm just using this repo as a place to organize the community.

 The "novel" is defined however you want.
 It could be 50,000 repetitions of the word "meow".
-But it needs to be 50k+ words.
+It could literally grab a random novel from Project Gutenberg.
+It doesn't matter, as long as it's 50k+ words.

+_Please try to respect copyright._ I'm not going to police it, as ultimately it's on your head if you want to just copy/paste a Stephen King novel or whatever, but the most useful/interesting implementations are going to be ones that don't engender lawsuits.

 This activity ends at 12:01am GMT Dec 1st.